 The identification and integration of strategic acquisitions are an important component of the Company's overall strategy.
 Acquisitions have added significantly to Company sales and profits over the last decade.
+This is evidenced by the Lil' Drug Store Brands and VI-COR acquisitions.
 However, the failure to effectively integrate any acquisition or achieve expected synergies may cause the Company to incur material asset write-downs.
+The

-The Company actively seeks acquisitions that fit its guidelines, and its strong financial position provides it with flexibility to take advantage of acquisition opportunities.
+Company actively seeks acquisitions that fit its guidelines, and its strong financial position provides it with flexibility to take advantage of acquisition opportunities.
 In addition, the Company's ability to quickly integrate acquisitions and leverage existing infrastructure has enabled it to establish a strong track record in making accretive acquisitions.
-Since 2001, the Company has acquired eight of its nine "power brands".
+Since 2001, the Company has acquired nine of its ten "power brands".